bsccf/Uni-notes/SESA1015/unordered/Flight mechanics/specific fuel consumption (aircraft).md

 >> $T=$ Thrust
 >> $s=$ [[specific fuel consumption (aircraft)|specific fuel consumption]]

-So specific fuel consumption is basically a measure of an aircrafts engine efficieny, with smaller values meaning greater efficieny.
-(I can't spell)
+So specific fuel consumption is basically a measure of an aircrafts engine efficiency, with smaller values meaning greater efficiency.